-If you’ve visited Split, you no doubt remember scratching your head, trying to figure out where Diocletian’s Palace is, then laughing as you discover you’re already in it (it’s not a separate building, and the Old Town is built in and around the palace).
+If you’ve gone to Split, for example, you no doubt remember scratching your head, trying to figure out where Diocletian’s Palace is, then laughing as you realize you’re already in it.
+(It’s not a separate building, and the Old Town is built in and around the palace.)

 Another surprise is the variety of traditional Croatian food dishes – they reflect a host of cultural and regional influences (from Austrian to Turkish).

 Coffee and cake (or a sweet) is a time-honored tradition in Croatian culture.